bitskina/soccer-manager/README.md

 5. Configure your `.env` file for the database connection (update the DB credentials).

-6. Run the migrations and seed the database with default data:
+6. Run the migrations and seed the database with default data (this will also seed a few translated countries):

     ```bash
     php artisan migrate --seed